 Assessments must be age-appropriate formal and informal assessments

-Assessments Identify a student's career and life readiness.
+Transition assessments identify a student's career and life readiness.

-They confirm or redirect the student's "idea" of the future as realistic and plausible.
+Assessments confirm or redirect the student's "idea" of the future as realistic and plausible.

 Informal and Formal Assessments should be used.

-Career Inventories, Self-Determination Scales, Holistic Transition Assessments, Behavior Scales/Living Scales, Interviews/Observations are typical informal assessments
+Career Inventories, Self-Determination Scales, Holistic Transition Assessments, Behavior Scales/Living Scales, Interviews/Observations are typical informal assessments.

 MPGs evolve annually based on the student’s maturing preferences, interests, strengths, and needs.